 ChronoSync is a solid option for anyone looking for a reliable backup program.
 It’s got enough useful features to ensure your files are backed up, and stored exactly according to your preferences.
 A lack of a useful feature, and slightly high price, may deter some users though.

-This program is dedicated to providing a customisable backup experience.
+Get Backup Pro is dedicated to providing a customisable backup experience.
 It’s got a wide variety of features not just for backups, but also general syncing and encrypting.
 Everything is kept completely secure on your backup drive, and there are plenty of different options when it comes to scheduling and running in the background.
 With lots to offer, it’s not a bad choice if you’re looking for a versatile backup tool.

 Supported devices: Mac